 General Savings

-- Fly Ethiopian or Turkish: Often cheapest international options
+- Fly Ethiopian or Turkish: Often the cheapest international options

-- Get e-visa before arrival: Avoid long queues
+- Get your e-visa before arrival: Avoids long airport queues

-- Bring USD cash: For tips, small purchases (2006 or newer bills)
+- Bring USD cash: For tips and small purchases (2006 or newer bills)

-- Get an eSIM: Save up to 85% on mobile costs → Get Simbye eSIM
+- Get an eSIM: Save up to 85% on mobile costs — a Simbye Tanzania eSIM starts at $5

 Best Time to Visit (and Save)